anniexiang01/bruin-lock/README.md

 # Bruin Lock: An IoT smart locker system

 ## Inspiration
-We were inspired by the broken lockers by the dining halls at UCLA and how frustrating it is to not be able to use them in a secure and efficient option.
+We were inspired by the broken lockers by the dining halls at UCLA and how frustrating it is to not be able to use them in a secure and efficient manner.
 This inspired us to create Bruin Locks, an IoT smart locker system that allows users to reserve and unlock lockers quick and easy.

 ## What it does
-The Bruin Locks web app allows users to use and unlock the locker by logging in using their Google Account.
+The Bruin Locks web app allows users to use and unlock the locker by logging in using their UCLA Google Account.
 The application also implements a maximum use time to increase efficiency.
 An admin could unlock all lockers, keep a log of locker usage, and set a max use time.

-Our hardware, controlled by an ESP32, operates servos that opens and closes acrylic model locker doors based on user interaction with the web app.
+Our hardware, controlled by an ESP32, operates servos that opens and closes acrylic model locker doors and RGB LEDs that change color based on user interaction with the web app.

 ## How we built it
 We built the Bruin Locks web app using React and Firebase on Visual Studio Code.
 We used Firebase Authentication to manage user accounts, Firebase Realtime Database to store locker data and user data, and Firebase Hosting to host our domain.
 We used React to create the dynamic user interface.

-We created the physical model locker using an ESP32, servos, laser-cut acrylic, and various miscellaneous small parts.
-We modeled the locker on CAD and laser-cut the model lockers, assembling with hot glue and packing tape.
-We programmed the ESP32 on Arduino Uno IDE and connected it to Firebase to read the data changed by the web app.
+We created the physical model locker using an ESP32, servos, laser-cut acrylic, RGB LEDs, and various miscellaneous small parts.
+We modeled the locker using Onshape and laser-cut the model lockers, assembling with hot glue and packing tape.
+We programmed the ESP32 on the Arduino IDE and connected it to Firebase to read the data changed by the web app.

 ## Challenges we ran into
 We faced several challenges during the development of Bruin Locks: